Controlled Substances EPCS

 • Navigate to a client's profile

-• Scroll to the e-prescriptions section
+• Scroll to the Medications section

 • Click on the exclamation point icon within that area and follow prompts from there.